Are You Whole Or Only Partly Whole?

 Whether you are a Jew or a Gentile, Jesus Christ is coming back one day!

-Jesus Christ is like a buoy.
+Jesus Christ is a buoy and a light for you.

 Whether you are a Jew or a Gentile, Jesus if coming back one day!